 Adding a blog to an existing website is easy if you have used a blogging platform like WordPress or Blogger.
 Blog posts give you a way to share information that would be of interest to your clients, such as cleaning and family oriented topics.
 This gives people in your community a reason to come to your website.
 Once you have gained their trust, they will remember you when they need a cleaning service.

-it’s easy to add a blog!
+When you build your website with blogging software like WordPress, it’s easy to add a blog!

 Building a Community around Your Blog

 Social media platforms such as Facebook and Twitter are great for creating a community and staying in contact with your people, but there’s one big problem – it’s not actually your platform.
 You have to abide by the social media site’s rules and if they should change their service or pull the plug, you may lose everything.

 When you nurture this group through your own blog, you’re in total control.
 It’s a much safer platform for building a community.